Lord Belial

-Lord Belial is a Swedish black metal band.
+Lord Belial is a Swedish black metal band formed in Trollhättan in 1992.

 History

 The band formed in 1992 and released their debut album in 1995; placing them among the pioneers of Swedish black metal.
 Their sound has been compared with bands such as Dissection.
 In January 2009, they stopped all their activities, the main reason being the growing hearing problem of their drummer, Micke Backelin.

 Despite an announcement in July 2010 that the band was working on new material, about one year later they announced on their official website and on Twitter that "Lord Belial are not active.
 No album or gigs are planned for the moment.
 No interviews will be answered."
 In 2013 the only members remaining are Thomas Backelin and Micke Backelin.
 Live session musicians are Fredrik Wester on guitars, and Adam Chapman on bass.

 Lord Belial returned to touring in 2014 with performances at the Mörkaste Småland Festival.
 Lord Belial has continued touring and announced their tour schedule for 2020 and 2021.
 The band signed with Hammerheart Records in May 2021, and released Rapture, their first studio album in 14 years, in May 2022.